-So here’s the thing.
-I love munching on granola.
+I love homemade granola.
 Peanut Butter Cup Granola, Nutella Granola, PB&J Granola, the list goes on.
-Anyhoo.
 What I love MOST about granola are the huge CHUNKS.
 Those big crunchy clusters that take up an entire spoon?
 The best!

-So in order to solve all of my granola woes, I decided to bake up a granola CLUSTER recipe chock full of my beloved big chunks. (that totally sounds just…wrong… but stay with me here.)
-By adding in some whole wheat flour + almond flour, I was able to bind the oats together more.
+I decided to bake a granola CLUSTER recipe chock full of my beloved big chunks.
+By adding in some whole wheat flour + almond flour, I was able to bind the oats together a little more.
 I threw in some slivered almonds for texture and some sticky stuff: maple syrup, brown sugar, + vanilla extract.
 And bonus!
 They are completely vegan.

 - 3 cups old-fashioned rolled oats